I am a not-for-profit organisation but I am not a registered charity. Can I still apply to the Archives Testbed fund?

 Can I get feedback on my application?

-Yes, we will provide every applicant, whether they are successful or unsuccessful, with application feedback.
-Feedback will usually be delivered during a pre-arranged telephone call or online meeting.
+Yes, every applicant, whether they are successful or unsuccessful, can request application feedback.